 If you are receiving an amount where creating a first party special needs trust is not cost effective, we can assist you with alternatives such as putting the money into a pooled trust or completing what is known as a “spend down.”

 A Spend Down involves spending down the funds until the recipient is within the allowable asset limit to receive needs based public benefits.

 Please see our page on Medi-Cal Planning for more information on spend downs.

-For more information on Special Needs Trusts or to make an appointment please call our office at (858) 689-0613 or email us at our "Contact Us" page.
+For more information on Special Needs Trusts or to make an appointment please call our office at (858) 689-0613 or email us using our contact form.

 * The information presented is general in nature and does not constitute legal advice.
 You should consult an attorney for advice on your specific situation.